-This post presents detailed information on the job description of an assistant video editor, including the key tasks, duties, and responsibilities they typically perform.
+This post presents detailed information on the assistant video editor job description, including the key tasks, duties, and responsibilities they typically perform.

 It also highlights the major requirements you may be expected to meet to be hired for the post of an assistant video editor.

 The assistant video editor job description invoves making and editing videos. it entails setting up lighting, camera, and other equipment.